halftheopposite/TOSIOS/README.md

 This project is under the [MIT](https://github.com/halftheopposite/tosios/blob/master/LICENSE) license.

-The major libraries and assets used in this project have the following licenses:
+The major libraries and assets used in this project and their licenses:

 * Colyseus: [MIT](https://github.com/colyseus/colyseus/blob/master/LICENSE)
 * PIXI.js: [MIT](https://github.com/pixijs/pixi.js/blob/dev/LICENSE)